 Beets, as you likely know, are an incredibly nutritious vegetable, but they’re not the most approachable produce.
-Cooking beets can be messy and time consuming; Love Beets does the work for you by making beets a convenient (and delicious!) addition to your daily diet.
+Cooking them can be messy and time-consuming.
+Love Beets does the work for you by making beets a convenient (and delicious!) addition to your daily diet.

 They organized a beautiful event for us and about 25 other bloggers/Instagrammers, during which we had a chance not only to learn more about how they produce their beets, but also to enjoy plenty of beet-inspired dishes and some great company.
 Below are some of our favorite moments from the trip!

 Day One: Tour of the Love Beets Facility